Yagogc/tray-test/README.md

 To quickly check the app functionality, after the yarn installation, run `yarn e2e:open:prod`.

-This will open a Cypress and run the tests covering some of the functionality of the website against the live app at [tray.yago.pw](tray.yago.pw)
+This will open a Cypress and run the tests covering some of the functionality of the website against the live app at [form.yago.pw](form.yago.pw)
 Cypress has a time machine, so it's poosible to go back into the different steps covered by the tests.

 Note: Remember not to use a browser in Incongnito.